wazo-platform/wazo-doc/source/getting_started/getting_started.rst

    Save

-Yahoo ! we now have a user named 'Alice Wonderland' with the phone number '1000' !
+We now have a user named 'Alice Wonderland' with the phone number '1000'.

 .. figure:: images/step-10.png